 - Partial hospitalization programs

-- Hospital stays due to alcohol and drug misuse
+- Hospital stays due to alcohol and drug abuse

-- Resources to educate you about substance misuse
+- Resources to educate you about substance abuse

 Medicaid is a state- and federally funded program that provides health coverage to families and single individuals who are classified as low income.